-The Sub-Fund may invest up to 20% of its net assets into bank deposits at sight.
+The Sub-Fund may invest up to 20% of its net assets into bank deposits at sight (such as cash held in current accounts).
 Such limit can be temporarily breached for a period of time strictly necessary when, because of exceptionally unfavourable market conditions, circumstances so require and where such breach is justified having regard to the interests of the investors, for instance in highly serious circumstances such as the September 11 attacks or the bankruptcy of Lehman Brothers in 2008.